 Unsatisfactory CARE PLAN work may require resubmission of a revised or new care plan as stated in your course syllabus.
+There is a maximum of two care plan redos/semester.

 Late work will decrease in value as stated per course syllabus under late work policy.